DIVERSITY, EQUITY, INCLUSION & BELONGING

 - Providing time and space for the Forsyth community to come together on a consistent basis.

-Forsyth has partnered with the following organizations on events and programs related to diversity, equity, and inclusion:
+Forsyth has partnered with the following organizations on events and programs related to diversity, inclusion, and belonging:

 Forsyth faculty and staff participate in a variety of professional development opportunities related to DEI&B: